splunk/public-o11y-docs/get-started/welcome.rst

       <h2>Get data in using supported integrations to hundreds of common data sources<a name="welcome-gdi" class="headerlink" href="#welcome-gdi" title="Permalink to this headline">¶</a></h2>
     </embed>

 The first step toward full-stack observability is getting data from your environment into Splunk Observability Cloud.
-Get data in using any of our over 100 supported integrations to common data sources.
+Get data in using over 100 supported integrations to common data sources.

 For more information about getting data into Splunk Observability Cloud, see :ref:`get-started-get-data-in`.